 - 1. Anchorage Harbor is an annual maintenance dredging project; contracts have varied in duration from 1 to 5 years in the past however starting in 2012, contract durations are 3 years. - 2.
-Heavy shoaling typically occurs along the main dock face (especially Terminal 3), the POL dock, the area between the POL dock and the main dock, and along the 30 degree project limit extensions. - 3.
+Heavy shoaling typically occurs along the main dock face (especially Terminal 3), the POL dock, the area between the POL dock and the main dock, and along the 30-degree project limit extensions. - 3.
 The project is open to dredge activity during the ice-free season.
 Work begins in the spring and continues through summer; when shoaling is greatest, and on into the fall until depth is achieved or ice conditions make further dredging untenable. - 4.
 Historically, maintenance dredging operations were most often conducted with a clamshell and barge.
 Since 2012, a small hopper dredge has been employed.
-In 2016, 2018 and 2019, the hopper dredge was also able to accomplish winter dredging due to a warmer winter and minimal ice conditions.
+In 2016 and 2018-2021, the hopper dredge was also able to accomplish winter dredging due to a warmer winter and minimal ice conditions. - 5.
+The northernmost mooring dolphin of the new Petroleum and Cement Terminal (PCT) constructed in 2020-2021 has permanently restricted dredging access to the southern 150 feet of the POL2 terminal.
+Shoaling rates in the POLs seems to have increased with the existence of the PCT as was predicated by modeling.